 Overpressurization avoidance has been effected through operator procedures and training.
-This training includes for example:
+This training includes, for example:

-• an initial and practical training verified by a qualification test,

-• a re-examination and requalification verified by a selected driver inspector.
+- initial and practical training verified by a qualification test; and - re-examination and requalification verified by a selected driver inspector.

-The safety record of filling operations today indicates that the training of the personnel has been exemplary based on historical performance.
-In order to accommodate the continuously improving capability of pumping systems, the objective is now to further improve overall safety by applying the principles of this document and by introducing an additional safety protection system when required.
+The safety record of filling operations indicates that the training of personnel has been exemplary based on historical performance.
+In order to accommodate the continuously improving capability of pumping systems, the objective is now to further improve overall safety by applying the principles of this publication and by introducing an additional safety protection system when required.